junxit/us-congress-bills-115/metadata.md

 - 2017-10-16 — Placed on the Union Calendar, Calendar No. 251.
 - 2017-10-16 — Reported by the Committee on Judiciary.
 H. Rept.
 115-347.
 - 2017-10-16 — Reported by the Committee on Judiciary.
 H. Rept.
 115-347.
+- 2017-10-23 — Rules Committee Resolution H. Res.
+577 Reported to House.
+Rule provides for consideration of H.R.
+469 and H.R.
+732. Measure will be considered read.
+Specified amendments are in order.
+Rule provides for one hour of general debate for H.R.
+469. The rule also provides for consideration of amendments printed in part A of the report.
+The rule provides for one hour of general debate for H.R.
+732. The rule provides for consideration of amendments printe in part B of the report.
+- 2017-10-24 — ORDER OF PROCEDURE - Mr. Collins(GA) asked unanimous consent that during consideration of H.R.
+469, pursuant to H.Res.
+577, the amendment at the desk be in order in lieu of the amendment printed in part A of House Report 115-363 and numbered 2.
+Agreed to without objection (consideration:  CR H8097; text: CR H8097)
+- 2017-10-25 — Amendment (A001) offered by Mr. Collins (GA). (consideration: CR H8202; text: CR H8202)
+- 2017-10-25 — Amendment (A002) offered by Mr. Conyers. (consideration: CR H8202-8203; text: CR H8202)
+- 2017-10-25 — Amendment (A003) offered by Mr. Johnson (GA). (consideration: CR H8203-8204; text: CR H8203)
+- 2017-10-25 — Amendment (A004) offered by Mr. McEachin. (consideration: CR H8204-8205; text: CR H8204)
+- 2017-10-25 — Amendment (A005) offered by Mr. Cartwright. (consideration: CR H8205-8206; text: CR H8205)
+- 2017-10-25 — Amendment agreed to Committee of the Whole
+- 2017-10-25 — Amendment failed in Committee of the Whole
+- 2017-10-25 — Amendment failed in Committee of the Whole
+- 2017-10-25 — Amendment failed in Committee of the Whole
+- 2017-10-25 — Amendment failed in Committee of the Whole
+- 2017-10-25 — Considered under the provisions of rule H. Res.
+577. (consideration: CR H8194-8209)
+- 2017-10-25 — DEBATE - Pursuant to the provisions of H. Res.
+577, the Committee of the Whole proceeded with 10 minutes of debate on the Cartwright amendment No. 6.
+- 2017-10-25 — DEBATE - Pursuant to the provisions of H. Res.
+577, the Committee of the Whole proceeded with 10 minutes of debate on the Collins (GA) amendment No. 1.
+- 2017-10-25 — DEBATE - Pursuant to the provisions of H. Res.
+577, the Committee of the Whole proceeded with 10 minutes of debate on the Conyers amendment No. 2.
+- 2017-10-25 — DEBATE - Pursuant to the provisions of H. Res.
+577, the Committee of the Whole proceeded with 10 minutes of debate on the Johnson (GA) amendment No. 3.
+- 2017-10-25 — DEBATE - Pursuant to the provisions of H. Res.
+577, the Committee of the Whole proceeded with 10 minutes of debate on the McEachin amendment No. 4.
+- 2017-10-25 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+469.
+- 2017-10-25 — House amendment agreed to: On agreeing to the Collins (GA) amendment (A001) Agreed to by voice vote.
+- 2017-10-25 — House amendment not agreed to: On agreeing to the Cartwright amendment (A005) Failed by recorded vote: 186 - 232 (Roll no. 587).
+- 2017-10-25 — House amendment not agreed to: On agreeing to the Conyers amendment (A002) Failed by voice vote.
+- 2017-10-25 — House amendment not agreed to: On agreeing to the Johnson (GA) amendment (A003) Failed by recorded vote: 185 - 231 (Roll no. 585).
+- 2017-10-25 — House amendment not agreed to: On agreeing to the McEachin amendment (A004) Failed by recorded vote: 187 - 226 (Roll no. 586).
+- 2017-10-25 — House amendment offered
+- 2017-10-25 — House amendment offered
+- 2017-10-25 — House amendment offered
+- 2017-10-25 — House amendment offered
+- 2017-10-25 — House amendment offered
+- 2017-10-25 — House amendment offered/reported by : Amendment (A001) offered by Mr. Collins (GA).(consideration: CR H8202; text: CR H8202)
+- 2017-10-25 — House amendment offered/reported by : Amendment (A002) offered by Mr. Conyers.(consideration: CR H8202-8203; text: CR H8202)
+- 2017-10-25 — House amendment offered/reported by : Amendment (A003) offered by Mr. Johnson (GA).(consideration: CR H8203-8204; text: CR H8203)
+- 2017-10-25 — House amendment offered/reported by : Amendment (A004) offered by Mr. McEachin.(consideration: CR H8204-8205; text: CR H8204)
+- 2017-10-25 — House amendment offered/reported by : Amendment (A005) offered by Mr. Cartwright.(consideration: CR H8205-8206; text: CR H8205)
+- 2017-10-25 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+577 and Rule XVIII.
+- 2017-10-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-25 — On agreeing to the Cartwright amendment (A005) Failed by recorded vote: 186 - 232 (Roll no. 587).
+- 2017-10-25 — On agreeing to the Collins (GA) amendment (A001) Agreed to by voice vote.
+- 2017-10-25 — On agreeing to the Conyers amendment (A002) Failed by voice vote.
+- 2017-10-25 — On agreeing to the Johnson (GA) amendment (A003) Failed by recorded vote: 185 - 231 (Roll no. 585).
+- 2017-10-25 — On agreeing to the McEachin amendment (A004) Failed by recorded vote: 187 - 226 (Roll no. 586).
+- 2017-10-25 — On passage Passed by recorded vote: 234 - 187 (Roll no. 588). (text: CR H8199-8201)
+- 2017-10-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Cartwright amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Cartwright demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2017-10-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Johnson (GA) amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Johnson (GA) demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2017-10-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on the McEachin amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. McEachin demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2017-10-25 — Passed/agreed to in House: On passage Passed by recorded vote: 234 - 187 (Roll no. 588).(text: CR H8199-8201)
+- 2017-10-25 — Roll call votes on amendments in House
+- 2017-10-25 — Roll call votes on amendments in House
+- 2017-10-25 — Roll call votes on amendments in House
+- 2017-10-25 — Rule provides for consideration of H.R.
+469 and H.R.
+732. Measure will be considered read.
+Specified amendments are in order.
+Rule provides for one hour of general debate for H.R.
+469. The rule also provides for consideration of amendments printed in part A of the report.
+The rule provides for one hour of general debate for H.R.
+732. The rule provides for consideration of amendments printe in part B of the report.
+- 2017-10-25 — Subsequently, the Committee resumed its sitting.
+- 2017-10-25 — The Committee rose informally.
+- 2017-10-25 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2017-10-25 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+469.
+- 2017-10-25 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
+- 2017-10-25 — The previous question was ordered pursuant to the rule.
+- 2017-10-25 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.